 the Avenue in Greenwich Park has been closed since the COVID-19 lockdown and Royal Parks is now operating a six-month trial prohibiting vehicular access through the park at all times.

 The trial measures shown in the map were implemented on 20 August 2020.
 For the first two weeks, the measures may be amended if significant operational issues arise.

 After that, a six-month public consultation period on the Experimental Traffic Regulation Order will begin, allowing feedback to be provided based on people’s actual experiences of the trial.
-You can give feedback online now.

 The trial measures will: